Hey! Thanks for dropping by my website.

 Who are you?

-I’m a Holistic Nutritionist based in Toronto, Canada and my official title is a Certified Nutritional Practitioner (CNP).
+I’m a Holistic Nutritionist from Toronto, Canada (currently based out of Dubai) and my official title is a Certified Nutritional Practitioner (CNP).
 I received my diploma in Applied Holistic Nutrition from the Institute of Holistic Nutrition.
+Prior to entering the world of nutrition, I worked in the advertising industry and received my BBA at the Schulich School of Business, at York University in Toronto.

 Holistic Nutritionists work with clients to figure out the root cause behind their health concerns, instead of providing a quick fix.
 Our approach is entirely education-oriented and hands-on, by showing clients how they can use food, lifestyle changes and/or supplements to create optimal health.